SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

    Install `Node.js v8.9.4`; if you have `nvm` installed, use `nvm` to install `8.9.4`.
 Verify the version if you have `Node.js` installed.
 2. Install Yeoman and gulp

-   Specify the version:
+   Specify these versions:
-   - npm install -g gulp@3.9.1
+   - `npm install -g gulp@3.9.1`
-   - npm install -g yo@2.0.6
+   - `npm install -g yo@2.0.6`
 3. Install Yeoman SharePoint Generator

    npm install `-g @microsoft/generator-sharepoint@1.9.1`.
 Version `1.9.1` is not the only choice, but this version can work correctly.

-### Develop SharePoint Framework Web Part
+### Develop SharePoint Framework web part

 1. Create a directory for SPFx solution.